-How to Talk to Your Kids About Food and Weight
+How to Talk About Healthy Food and Healthy Weight with Your Children

 Many of us have experienced our children overeating, snacking between meals and choosing foods that are not in the five recommended food groups: fruit, vegetables, lean proteins, whole grains and dairy and opting for sugar-packed snacks instead.
 This seems to be an issue that permeates our society but is specifically concerning in the pediatric population, when adult eating habits are formed.
 As parents, we want nothing more than for our children to be happy and healthy, but sometimes this can be difficult.
 When eating habits lead to obesity, diabetes or cardiovascular conditions, we raise the red flag.
 However, if we act early, we can prevent this from happening.
 But how do we talk to our children about healthy eating and living a healthy lifestyle without causing shame, self-doubt or creating a poor body image?

 Red Light, Green Light, Yellow Light

 One technique that is effective with children is the “red light, green light, yellow light” approach.
 This technique allows children to identify food choices that should be mostly avoided or consumed in moderation, foods that are healthy and foods that have some nutritional value.

 Green-light foods have the highest levels of nutrition.
 These foods can be eaten at any time and provide your body with the most fuel.

 - Whole grains, such as whole grain bread, oats and fiber-rich grains like quinoa and brown rice